python/devguide/developer-workflow/development-cycle.rst

 releases; the terms are used interchangeably.
 These releases have a **micro version** number greater than zero.

-The only changes allowed to occur in a maintenance branch without debate are bug fixes, test improvements, and edits to the documentation.
-Performance improvements are not among them: an optimization can introduce a regression, and a regression in a maintenance release is painful to track down and undo.
+Changes backported to a maintenance branch fall into two groups.  *Low-risk* changes (bug fixes, test improvements, and documentation edits) may be backported without debate.  *Higher-risk* changes (new features, semantic changes, and performance improvements) can introduce regressions, so they are not backported as a matter of course.
 Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling micro releases (3.12.1, 3.12.2, etc.).
-For both rules, only rare exceptions are accepted and **must** be discussed first.
+For both rules, only rare exceptions are accepted, and each requires a strong case agreed upon in discussion beforehand.

 Backporting changes reduces the risk of future conflicts.
 For documentation, it increases the visibility of improvements,